YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 *-[no]qdbrundown*

 Controls the setting of the "HDR Quick database rundown is active" field in a replication instance file.
-For more information about this setting, refer to “Creating the Replication Instance File”.
+For more information about this setting, refer to `“Creating the Replication Instance File” <https://docs.yottadb.com/AdminOpsGuide/dbrepl.html#creating-the-replication-instance-file>`_.

 Example: